JonathanBowker/pseudonymisation-as-a-service/README.md

 Furthermore, pseudonymisation (being itself a data minimisation technique) can contribute towards the principle of data minimisation under GDPR, for example in cases where the controller does not need to have access to the real identities of data subjects but only to their pseudonyms.
 Finally, another important benefit of pseudonymisation that should be carefully considered is that of data accuracy.

-## 3.1 Scenario 1: PSEUDONYMISATION FOR INTERNAL USE
+## 3.1 SCENARIO 1: PSEUDONYMISATION FOR INTERNAL USE
 A common data pseudonymisation Scenario is when data are collected directly from the data subjects and pseudonymised by the data controller, for subsequent internal processing.

 ![PSEUDONYMISATION FOR INTERNAL USE](/images/scenario-1.png)